mgmacleod/context-mechanics/docs/metaphors-and-guideposts/biological-grounding.md

 - Develop hierarchical understanding of biological collaboration principles

 ### **Integration with Other Frameworks**
-- Connect biological grounding with context engineering principles
+- Connect biological grounding with context mechanics principles
 - Integrate with two-player Laws of Form and conceptual echolocation
 - Develop unified theory incorporating biological, mathematical, and phenomenological approaches